smatechnologies/opcon-rpa-training/docs/self-service-rpa-exercise.md

 ## Exercise: Create a Self Service Button for an OpCon RPA Job

+## Objective

+Create a Self Service Button for an OpCon RPA Job

+## Summary

+Use a Self Service Button to run an OpCon RPA Job.
+Run and validate the Workflow.

 ### Build the RPA Schedule and Job

 Before linking it to the button, ensure the RPA job is fully configured.
 For this exercise, use the Schedule and Job created in the **Build an OpCon RPA Job** exercise.
 Verify that the Schedule has built and is open in the daily.